inrialearninglab/ai4t/docs/2-Other-resources/2-Moocs-and-online-resources/2-1-Moocs-and-on-line-ressources-list.en.md

 ### The tool : My Mooc: A tool keep in touch with all available Moocs[^ToolMooc]

 !!!
 Tips
     -   « *A powerful and innovative solutionWith more than 10,000 MOOCs available, My Mooc delivers the best free trainings available on the web.
 Our mission?
 To make training accessible to as many people as possible!
-With an account on My Mooc, you can continually follow the latest MOOC news and be ensured that you do not miss any topics or content from your favorite universities across the globe. »*
+With an account on My Mooc, you can continually follow the latest MOOC news and be ensured that you do not miss any topics or content from your favorite universities across the globe.* »
 		- And for example you can follow up with all Moocs delivered about AI at the following adresse: [https://www.my-mooc.com/en/categorie/artificial-intelligence](https://www.my-mooc.com/en/categorie/artificial-intelligence)
 		- **Language**: EN, FR

 ## 2 - Moocs about AI and Education

-###  **Artificial Intelligence (AI) Education for Teachers:**
+###  Artificial Intelligence (AI) Education for Teachers

 !!! info
     -   **By**: Macquarie University (AUS) and **IBM (based on AI Curriculum Framework)**
-    -   **Info about the Mooc**:  « *This course is based on the IBM AI Curriculum Framework*[^9] *and provides theory plus applied examples of the components that make up AI.
+    -   **Info about the Mooc**:  « *This course is based on the IBM AI Curriculum Framework[^MoocAIET] and provides theory plus applied examples of the components that make up AI.
 As teachers, you can work your way through the entire course, or you can focus on key areas as you need.
 There are knowledge, skills and attitudes related to AI that are transferable to multiple disciplines and learning areas from early childhood, primary, secondary, and post-secondary*. »
     -   **Language**: EN
     -   **Registration**: Free
     -   **Certification**: No